 The study of Classics at F&M also stretches the traditional limits of the classroom.
 Faculty regularly engage in research projects with students under the auspices of the Hackman Summer Research Program.
 The Foreign Study Travel Award, given to a sophomore major every year, provides an opportunity to spend a summer in an ancient land, studying on one's own or joining an excavation.
 Israel, Greece, Italy (and even Britain with its Roman ruins) are suitable destinations for a student who wins this prize.

-Franklin & Marshall helps to sponsor the excavations at Poggio Colla, an Etruscan site located north of Florence, Italy, where Professor Ann Steiner is Director of Research.
+Franklin & Marshall helps to sponsor the excavations at Poggio Colla, an Etruscan site located north of Florence, Italy, where Professor Ann Steiner is Director of Research and Professer Gretchen Meyers is Director of Materials.
 F&M students participate in the summer field school, together with scholars and other students from several American and European universities; in recent summers, they have joined the research projects led by both Classics and Geosciences faculty.
 Each fall F&M student participants report on their findings at the campus autumn Research Fair.
 Many upper-class seminars at F&M incorporate antiquities from the college collections, among them an extensive collection of Roman coins.
 All courses in classical archaeology include field trips to museums with antiquities collections in Philadelphia, Baltimore, or New York.

 Law, medicine, business, banking, insurance, advertising, the ministry, government - Classics majors from F & M have won success in careers as diverse as the students themselves.
 The faculty is also proud of those who have chosen to continue their commitment to the Classics through graduate programs at the University of Pennsylvania, Bryn Mawr College, the University of Michigan, Brown University, the University of Chicago, Princeton University, the University of Cincinnati, the University of North Carolina, and other institutions.
 But Classics offers more than pre-professional training.